borea17/Notebooks/README.md

 # Notebooks

-This repository contains jupyter-notebooks that refer to my [paper-summaries](https://borea17.github.io/paper_summaries/).
+This repository contains jupyter-notebooks that refer to my [paper summaries](https://borea17.github.io/paper_summaries/).
 For the sake of clarity, the notebooks only consist of coding cells.

 ## Overview